 The Americans with Disabilities Act

-The ADA is a set of laws that provides protection from discrimination for the millions of Americans who live with disabilities.
-This act largely covers discrimination regarding employment, requiring proper accommodations for those with disabilities to ensure that they can live a reasonably productive life like anyone else.
+The ADA is a set of laws that provides protection from discrimination for millions of Americans with disabilities.
+This act largely covers disability discrimination in the workplace, requiring proper accommodations for those with disabilities to ensure that they can live a reasonably productive life like anyone else.

 Unruh Civil Rights Act

 The Unruh Act is specific to California and expands the protections provided by other federal laws, prohibiting discrimination based on disability in any and all business dealings in the state.
-This includes providing services, hiring and housing and public accommodations.
-The state’s Civil Code in Sections 54-55.2 specifically grants people with disabilities the same rights as other people to use streets, public spaces, walkways, medical facilities and public facilities.
+This includes providing services, hiring, housing, and public accommodations.
+The state’s Civil Code Sections 54-55.2 specifically grant people with disabilities the same rights as other people to use streets, public spaces, walkways, medical facilities, and other public facilities.

 FEHA – Fair Employment and Housing Act

-Another California-specific Act, FEHA is located in the California Government Code, sec.
-12900 to 12976.
-It strengthens the protections allowed under the Fair Housing Act, and protects against discrimination based on any mental or physical disability.
-The key to this law is that it expands the definition of what counts as a disability.
+FEHA strengthens the protections allowed under the Fair Housing Act and protects against discrimination based on any mental or physical disability.
+The key to this law is that it expands the definition of what counts as a disability past physical conditions.

 If you’re the victim of discrimination based on your disability, you have options.
 The law is on your side, and you can get a resolution to your case.
 In some situations, this is simply a ruling that you are entitled to the services you’ve been denied.
-In other situations, you can seek monetary compensation for your suffering, which in the worst cases can even include punitive damages.
+In other situations, you can seek monetary compensation for your suffering, which could even include punitive damages.